Israel says might not carry out Palestinian prisoner release

 She was referring to Israel’s agreement, as part of U.S. efforts to revive Palestinian statehood talks frozen for three years, to free 104 inmates jailed for attacks, many of them deadly, against Israelis before a 1993 interim peace deal.

 Israel has freed more than 70 of those prisoners since the negotiations resumed in July.
-But the talks have made little progress and Washington is trying to set guidelines to keep them going beyond the original April 29 target date for a deal.
+But the talks have made little progress and Washington is trying to set guidelines to keep them going beyond the original April 29 target date for an accord.

-Abbas’s spokesman said a failure to hand over the final batch of prisoners would represent a violation of an accord struck with the United States and Israel.

-“Any violation of this agreement would bring about big consequences,” said Nabil Abu Rdainah, without giving further details.

-U.S. officials fear the negotiations would collapse if Israel fails to free the final group of prisoners.
+U.S. officials fear the negotiations could break down if Israel fails to free the final batch of prisoners.
 Palestinians regard brethren jailed by Israel as heroes in a quest for an independent state in the occupied West Bank, East Jerusalem and Gaza Strip.
 Israel views them as terrorists.

 “The key to the door for Palestinian prisoners is in Abu Mazen’s hands,” Livni said, using Abbas’s nickname.